 Refusing to follow workout

 The Athlete who works hard, listens, and enjoys the process, will ultimately better perform.

-*Unhelpful Athlete Behavior can result in injury or expulsion from class and includes:
+*Extreme Athlete Behavior can result in expulsion from class.

 Help Support our mission of motivating at-risk children to become involved in sports where all donations are steered to Athletic Scholarships/Grants, Athlete Outreach, Upkeep of facilities/equipment and staff.